godotengine/godot-docs/tutorials/vr/vr_starter_tutorial/vr_starter_tutorial_part_one.rst

 .. image:: img/starter_vr_tutorial_hands.png

-Now you have fully working VR controllers that can move around the environment and interact with :ref:`RigidBody <class_RigidBody>`-based objects.
+Now you have fully working VR controllers that can move around the environment and interact with :ref:`RigidBody <api:class_RigidBody>`-based objects.
-In the next part of this tutorial series, we will be creating some special :ref:`RigidBody <class_RigidBody>`-based objects for the player to use!
+In the next part of this tutorial series, we will be creating some special :ref:`RigidBody <api:class_RigidBody>`-based objects for the player to use!

 .. warning:: You can download the finished project for this tutorial series on the Godot OpenVR GitHub repository, under the releases tab!